dmarticus/dmarticus.github.io/_posts/2020-03-22-installing-jekyll-and-its-toolchain-on-mac-os-catalina.md

 layout: post
 ---

-# Install Jekyll (and all the tools that come with it) on macOS Catalina
+# Installing Jekyll (and all the tools that come with it) on macOS Catalina

 This post is inspired by the [Desired Persona's](https://desiredpersona.com/) [helpful post](https://desiredpersona.com/install-jekyll-on-macos/) on how to install Jekyll for Mac OS Mojave.
 If you're not using Catalina and are running into Jekyll installation issues, I recommend starting with their post first.